University of Sharjah: Student Center

 There are two student centers around University city campus which are designed to house dean of student affairs office, student unions offices, offices for student clubs and societies, a fine arts room, a bookstore, branches for the Sharjah Cooperative Society and Sharjah Islamic Bank, and a number of small convenience commercial shops.
 Other services available in the student center include, barbershops, and various restaurants and coffee shops.

 Dormitory

 The University of Sharjah has two separate dormitories on University City campus which are under the supervision of the dormitory supervisors.
 The Deanship of students affairs is responsible for organizing entertainment, sports events and weekly outings for all students living in the dorms.

 The university offers students the choice from one, two and three-bedroom dorm rooms.
 Dorms are provided with clinics, study halls, computer labs, laundry facilities, garden areas, TV rooms, reception halls, and other areas for recreational activities.

 Transportation

-Transportation in the university is provided by a private transportation company that provides buses for students around various destinations in the emirate of Sharjah and around the United Arab Emirates.
-Students living in the dorms are provided with free bus transportation to the Medical and Health Sciences campus and to Fine Arts and Design campus.
-There is also free transportation from Sharjah and Al Dhaid to the university and vice versa.
-Starting from Fall 2018/2019 semester transportation facilities become even easier within the campus transporting students between the buildings with specific times, drivers, and pickup location, to make students’ lives easier all colleges are link together via air conditioned corridors.
+Transportation services offered for dormitory students include transport to shopping centres, transport to Sharjah and Dubai airports for female students, and emergency transportation to hospitals or medical centres for female students.
+Bus services are also offered between the dormitories and the colleges.
+Other transport services include in-campus bus services and transportation for students attending off-campus training.